 CSPM Vs. CWPP and Other Security Management Tools

-While CSPM centers on cloud configuration, Cloud Workload Protection Platforms (CWPP) are concerned with workload protection, like runtime and anti-malware protection as well as intrusion prevention.
+While CSPM centers on cloud configuration, Cloud Workload Protection Platforms (CWPP) are concerned with workload protection, like runtime and anti-malware protection, as well as intrusion prevention.
 These solutions focus on computational power: the resources running in the cloud environment.
 Cloud workload security can include components like containers, virtual machines, and serverless functions.

 Both CSPM and CWPP work in cloud environments.
 They can assess organizational structures and unique identifiers to handle tasks in the cloud.

-Differentiators to other cloud security platforms
+Differentiators from other cloud security platforms

 Cloud security confusion often stems from the “Cloud” prefix of multiple cloud security solutions working on different challenges with different features.
 Here’s a breakdown of other common acronyms in the cloud security space that differ from CSPM.